See CPU temperature Windows 10

 The program handles:

-- Hardware monitoring at CPU and GPU level
+- Supervision of hardware at CPU and GPU level

 - LPCIO chips with monitoring functions (ITE® IT87 series, Winbond® and Nuvoton® ICs)